 Small Private Faith-Based School, Few Resources

-Coaching at a small school with about 100 students in four grades is unique.
+Coaching at a small school with about 100 students in four grades is unique and challenging.

 Resources are limited.
 There are no public funds for activities or services.

-We have no weight room, onsite track, athletic trainer, exercise equipment, gym, or other sports facilities.
+We have no weight room, onsite track, paid athletic trainer, exercise equipment, gym, or other sports facilities.

 Parents primarily transport kids to practices and meets, although our school purchased one small bus this year.
 We are grateful.